 Summer is already here.
-I’ve read on the news that Metro Manila reached 36.5 degree Celsius while Cabanatuan experienced the highest recorded heat index of 52.3 degree Celsius.
+I’ve read on the news that Metro Manila reached 36.5 degrees Celsius while Cabanatuan experienced the highest recorded heat index of 52.3 degree Celsius.
 Sadly, this is due to Summer plus the effect of El Niño here in the Philippines.

 You may also purchase a Furminator which is famous for effectively removing excess hair from your pet’s fur.
 Cats are great at grooming themselves but we also take our cats for a bath once in a while.

 “Matting can cut off blood supply to extremities, and deny regular air circulation.
 Skin denied fresh air and stimulation from regular brushing becomes quite unhealthy.
 It can turn dark pink to red, and open sores are apt to form emitting foul odors.
 Even organic matter, like weeds and stickers, can become embedded in the skin.
 Matts have been known to contain stool of the pet and even fly larvae that further irritate the skin.
 Remember, sometimes these mats and their consequences can be completely hidden from view.”

 2. Keep them hydrated.
 Make sure they have enough clean water every day.
 Obviously, like us, water will make them stay hydrated.
 Make sure they never run out of it.
 This is very important.
 If you are feeding them with dry commercial pet food, make sure to give them wet pet food as well so they will have enough liquid intake and also, prevent Urinary Tract Infections.